ShopBonsai/docs/docs/api/orders/orders-error-responses.md

 | `VARIANT_DOES_NOT_EXIST` | Variant not found | Mark the variant as unavailable |

 :::info
-If this error happens, we suggest verifying the feed ingestion to make sure you are passing the right ids to the Bonsai API as it might also happen to other products
+If this error happens, we suggest verifying the feed ingestion to make sure you are passing the right ids to the Bonsai API as it might also happen to other products.
 :::

 #### Example